sb10/cleanorder/README.md

       - Additionally, const/var declarations that reference the type (e.g.,
         typed iota `const (...)
 SomeType = iota`) are emitted here with the type’s users, not in the early const/var section.
+      - Within the type’s users section, if a free function user calls private helper functions, those helpers are packed immediately beneath that user in the order they are first called (first-use order), provided doing so does not violate caller-before-callee (i.e., a helper that is also called by another not-yet-emitted function will not be moved prematurely).
+This mirrors the helper packing used for method clusters and ensures examples like Generate() are followed by chooseRoom, roomsIntersecting, carveRoom, connectRooms in that order.

 - Any remaining `type` blocks that weren't emitted in the typed loop are written next.